Regulations and Procedures for Thesis Master's Graduate Degrees

 Candidates receive a master's degree after completing:

 - A minimum of 30 graduate semester credit hours of coursework taken at the 500-level or above (including thesis credit hours).

 - A minimum of 24 graduate semester credit hours must be taken at Rice University.

 - A minimum residency enrollment of one fall or spring semester of full-time graduate study at Rice University.

-- Original work reported in a thesis and a public oral examination.
+- Original work reported in a thesis and a public oral examination, approved and submitted to the Office of Graduate and Postdoctoral Studies.

 Candidacy, Oral Examinations, and Thesis